 This TV doesn't support any variable refresh rate technology.
 If you're looking for a similar TV with VRR support, check out the Hisense A6H instead.

 The TCL 4 Series has low input lag in Game Mode.
-It increases with a 4k or 1440p resolution compared to 1080p, but most people won't notice that.
-Sadly, you can't enable the motion interpolation in Game Mode, so the input lag increases as you need to switch out of Game Mode.
+It increases with a 4k or 1440p resolution compared to 1080p, but it's a minor difference that most people won't even notice.

 This TV support most common resolutions up to 4k @ 60Hz, including 1440p @ 60Hz if you create a custom resolution from your PC.
-It also displays proper chroma 4:4:4 with 1080p and 4k signals at 60Hz, which helps with text clarity, but text looks blurry with 1440p signals.
+It also displays chroma 4:4:4 signals properly with 1080p and 4k signals at 60Hz, which is essential for clear text from a PC, but text looks blurry with 1440p signals.

-Since this is a basic 60Hz TV and lacks HDMI 2.1 inputs, it doesn't support high frame rate signals from the PS5 or Xbox Series X. However, you can still play 4k games up to 60 fps in HDR10 from either console, and there's an Auto Low Latency Mode that automatically switches the TV into Game Mode when you launch a game from a compatible device.
+Since this is a basic 60Hz TV, it doesn't support high frame rate signals from the PS5 or Xbox Series X. However, you can still play 4k games up to 60 fps in HDR10 from either console, and there's an Auto Low Latency Mode that automatically switches the TV into Game Mode when you launch a game from a compatible device.

 The frequency response is disappointing.
 It doesn't get loud, and there's no bass, if at all.
 Its sound profile isn't that well-balanced either, and it's fine for listening to dialogue, but you'll want to get a soundbar or receiver for the best sound experience.

 The TCL 4 Series uses Google TV, which is essentially an upgraded version of the Android TV used on the TCL 4 Series/S434 Android 2020, but with a few aesthetic differences.
-Menu navigation feels smooth, and we didn't experience any bugs, but it may take some time for you to get used to the interface.
-If you don't need the smart interface, Google TV is advertised to support Basic Mode, which removes the smart features so you can just focus on using the antenna and inputs.
+It's fast and easy to use, and the Play Store offers one of the widest selections of streaming apps.

 This TV comes with the same remote as the TCL 5 Series/S546 2021 QLED.
 It's a straightforward remote with the necessary buttons to navigate the interface, and there are shortcut buttons to popular streaming services.
 It has a built-in mic for voice control, and you can ask it to change inputs, search for content, or open apps, but you can't ask it to change settings like the brightness.